EOT 404 Elections 2024: A conversation with Andrew Taylor

 Andrew Taylor 28:30

 Um, no, I don't think so.
 I mean, I again, you know, as I said, it's difficult to predict where this whether, what kind of effect this will have.
-It's possible that, you know, months down the line, years down the line, that you know there might be a tit for tat copycat crooks himself doesn't seem to be a particularly political person, really, not very engaged in politics, sort of, you know, clearly didn't like Trump, but apparently, you know, might have taken a shot at other political leaders if he'd been given the opportunity.
+It's possible that, you know, months down the line, years down the line, that you know there might be a tit for tat copycat Crooks himself doesn't seem to be a particularly political person, really, not very engaged in politics, sort of, you know, clearly didn't like Trump, but apparently, you know, might have taken a shot at other political leaders if he'd been given the opportunity.
 So I don't know.
 I mean, I you know, again, I hope that it is a way of recommending people tone it down a little bit and be a little bit less hostile and aggressive towards political actors.
 But who knows?
-Yeah.

-Emilia Rivadeneira 29:37
+Emilia Rivadeneira 29:36

 Andrew Taylor 29:54

-Well, I said, you know, probably not, because we talked about in some detail the aftermath.
-The 27th of June debate.
+Well, I said, you know, probably not, because we talked about in some detail the aftermath of the 27th of June debate.
 When it happened, it was coming to a crescendo.
 I thought it might happen earlier.
 I had I thought that the President might use the Fourth of July holiday, but it took another couple of weeks.
-But it not particularly perhaps.
-The surprise was we were hearing that if he was going to do it, he wasn't going to endorse anybody, and that this might set the stage for a truly open convention, the old fashioned kind of conventions that we had, you know, sort of in the 19th and early 20th centuries.
+But it not particularly.
+Perhaps the surprise was we were hearing that if he was going to do it, he wasn't going to endorse anybody, and that this might set the stage for a truly open convention, the old fashioned kind of conventions that we had, you know, sort of in the 19th and early 20th centuries.
 The last time we had a kind of, interestingly enough, the last time we had a kind of eventful convention for the Democrats was 1968 in Chicago, and they're going to be in Chicago, of course, in August, later on, in August, next week.
 So the big surprise, I think, was how Biden was able if he wanted to do this or not.
 I think he did.
-He was persuaded to do this, and how Democrats responded to him in having a amazingly clean handoff, handoff to the Vice President.
+He was persuaded to do this, and how Democrats responded to him in having an amazingly clean handoff, handoff to the Vice President.
 Many people thought that this might be, as I said, very contested opening convention, perhaps a sort of civil war amongst Democrats fighting over the over the nomination.
-HARRIS would clearly be one of the candidates, but only one of maybe three or four.
+Harris would clearly be one of the candidates, but only one of maybe three or four.
 And Biden said, I want her.
 And Democrats said, a lot of them right away said yes, and then the remainder who could have been a problem, including, for example, former President Barack Obama, fell in line a couple of days later, and she's got, she's already got the pledged votes of a majority of delegates, the delegates themselves.
 I mean, Biden said, Go to Harris and they will said yes.
 Well, most of them have said yes.
 Enough of them have said yes.
 That to me, is as much of a surprise as anything else.
 I mean, it's clearly a nomination worth winning.
 Whoever the Democrat was going to be has a really good chance in November, worth fighting for.
 And it was Harris without any real debate.

 Emilia Rivadeneira 32:32